brevis-network/prover-network-ops/docs/run_prover_node.md

 # Prover operation manual

-This manual explains how to spin up a prover node for the Brevis Proving Network.
+This manual explains how to spin up a prover node for the Brevis Proving Network during the mainnet beta launch.
 A prover node must run both the Pico proving service (to generate proofs) and the bidder service (to interact with the proving network).

 ## Up the pico proving service